 LA Noir UnScripted: Whodunit?
 Not Even ImproTheatre Knows Until They Do It

-One of Los Angeles' premiere longform improv troupes, ImproTheatre, faces that very dilemma—or rather challenge, with every performance of their brilliant new stage enterprise, LA Noir UnScripted.
-The rotating cast of talented improvisers, many of whom you've seen in film and television, embark on a delightful and surprising journey into the darkest corners of the mean city—and their own minds—in a show that is running now through June 13th at Theatre Asylum in Hollywood.
+Without a good script, the hallmarks of really good film noir don't have a leg to stand on.
+The archetype characters and suspenseful plot as presented on the page give actors and directors the material to create intrigue and excitement.
+So what happens when those pages are blank?
+One of Los Angeles' premiere longform improv troupes, ImproTheatre, faces that very dilemma--or rather challenge, with every performance of their brilliant new stage enterprise, LA Noir UnScripted.
+The rotating cast of talented improvisers, many of whom you've seen in film and television, embark on a delightful and surprising journey into the darkest corners of the mean city--and their own minds--in a show that is running now through June 13th at Theatre Asylum in Hollywood.

 When the lights come up in the small theatre, the evening's cast marches onto the stage for a lineup, and have only their costumes, a bare bones noir-esque set, and the giggle-worthy taped body outlines on the stage floor, to give them any sense of character.
 Relying on the audience's suggestion of both a locale from Los Angeles in the 1940s and an object (in the show I saw, it was Larchmont and a piano) they dive headlong into a two-act performance guided by instinct, talent, and their collective savvy of the genre.